PowerSnail/PowerSnail.github.io/pages/cv.md

 PNGs and randot images (filled with randomly placed pixels).

-Interpreter for Classroom Object Oriented Language 2017 Spring Created a lexer, a parser, a type system, and interpreter for COOL.
+**Interpreter for Classroom Object Oriented Language** _2017 Spring_

+Created a lexer, a parser, a type system, and interpreter for COOL.
 It efficiently evaluated a COOL program, could produce annotated AST, and had some debugging capability.
 The core of the program was written in OCaml.

-POSIX Shell 2017 Fall
+**POSIX Shell**
+_2017 Fall_

 Wrote a simple shell that can evaluate user input and execute proper program in a separate process.
 The program was written in C++ on Linux, using POSIX interface for system calls.
-PUBLICATION
-Co-authored a paper on the application of 3D Shutter Glass Technology in eye examination.
-Wu, H., Jin, H., Sun, Y., Wang, Y., Ge, M., Chen, Y., & Chi, Y. (2016).
-Evaluating stereoacuity with 3D shutter glasses technology.
-BMC Ophthalmology BMC Ophthalmol, 16(1). doi:10.1186/s12886-016-0223-3